splorp/newtontalk-faq/newtontalk-faq.md

 Off-topic posts and threads are generally tolerated if they were spawned from an on-topic thread.
 This is a different policy from many other mailing lists which have established separate lists for off-topic subjects, but here at NewtonTalk we maintain a more casual atmosphere.

 However, threads which stray into heated topics such as politics, religion, personal beliefs, morality, computer operating systems, and the like should not take place on the list.
-Please take these topics to a more appropriate forum (like Usenet or your local tavern).
+Please take these topics to a more appropriate forum (like an off-list email thread or your local tavern).

 Please tag any off-topic posts with an [OT] prefix in the subject line.
 This makes it easier for other list members who may not want to read these post to filter them out.